xeal98/ece386-lab1/client/README.md

 ## Documentation Statement

-Looked at the *request* documentation to make POST requests
+Looked at the *request* documentation to make POST and GET requests Looked at the python 3 documentation to find how to use the input function